mikropsoft/StevenBlock/README.md

 When using with magisk or kernelsu, there is no need to install your systemless hosts module.

 ## Updates
 The module is updated regularly 1-2 times a week.
+What distinguishes this module from other modules is that it is constantly up to date.

 ## Releases
 - [Download](https://github.com/mikropsoft/StevenBlock/releases)